Semi-private tour (maximum of 6 guests).

-Explore the ancient city from a unique perspective, following the timeline of 2000 years of Roman Jewish history, based on Midrashic texts and historical accounts.
+Explore the Eternal City from a unique perspective on this Jewish ancient Rome tour.
+Over the course of two-and-a-half hours, I’ll take you on a journey through 2,000 years of Roman Jewish history, nourishing you with a deep knowledge of ancient Rome based on Midrashic texts and historical accounts.

 Begin your tour at the Jewish Ghetto or the Colosseum

 Depending on what you want to see first, we can meet either at the Jewish Ghetto or directly at the Colosseum.
 If we meet at the Colosseum, we’ll explore this iconic monument first before walking over to the Roman Forum.
 If we meet in the Jewish Ghetto, you’ll enjoy a stroll through ancient Rome to the Roman Forum: the beating heart of the historic center.

 Here, at the entrance of the Forum, we’ll come face to face with one of the most poignant monuments of ancient Jewish Rome: the Arch of Titus.

 The Arch of Titus does not appear in any Rabbinic literature.
 Nor, until the foundation of the State of Israel in 1948, would Jews allow themselves to pass under it.
 On this tour, I’ll share with you the reason, bringing to life the catastrophic scenes depicted on its frieze.

 We will then visit the incredible archeological sites of the Roman Forum.

 For over 1,000 years, this was the beating heart of the center: a meeting place for Roman citizens of every ethnicity.
 Among its poignant ruins, I’ll tell you all about the latest discoveries regarding Jewish cultural and religious influences on ancient Rome.